MNLKuzmin/RepoDontRoam/README.md

 **Author**: Maria Kuzmin

+[Link](https://dev.to/mnlkuzmin/use-of-polynomials-in-linear-regression-analysis-extension-to-linear-models-2636) to blog post about the use of ploynomials in this project.

 ## Business Problem - Don't roam buy a home

 The real estate startup “Don’t Roam Buy a Home” (DRBH for short) has contacted us as they are trying to create an app targeted at those who do not feel like they can compete in the current brutal real estate market.
 DRBH’s application is meant for the normal average person that does not have much knowledge about the real estate market but is trying to understand what would be the best investment given their resources and needs.